Are you considering buying gym supplements? Then you’ve probably heard of whey protein.

 Take the right preventive measures to avoid these side effects:

 - Don’t take whey protein without working out.
-If you take protein without being physically active, you risk damaging your liver [11].
+If you take protein without being physically active, you risk damaging your liver, according to study published in PubMed [11].

 - Don’t swap meals with supplements.
 You should still maintain a healthy and diverse diet even if you start taking supplements.
-No supplement can replace real food.
+You can drink whey protein every day but you shouldn't try to live off protein shakes alone.

 How Much Whey Protein Do You Need?

-But you’ll need more if you’re physically active, and especially if you’re practicing strength training to build your muscles.
+But you’ll need more if you’re physically active, and especially if you’re practicing strength training.
+Building muscle without protein is difficult since it's a primary source of amino acids.

 It’s recommended that you consume 1.2 - 1.7 grams of protein per kilogram of body weight or 0.5 - 0.8 grams per pound if you’re trying to build muscle [13].

-To calculate your ideal daily protein intake, multiply your weight by the recommended amount of protein per pound or kilogram.
+To determine your daily protein needs for muscle building, multiply your body weight by the recommended protein intake.

 FAQs